Psst, I make money on some of the links in this post at no cost to you. It keeps the lights on around here. Amazon links are affiliate.

 They sign up for, say, a haircut through the deal site for $5.
 They pay their $5 (with no tip) and never return to the small business again.
 The customers are typically focused on saving money right now.
 It’s not always about finding a great new salon, like businesses hope.

-But this “cheap cheap cheap” approach that consumers adopt is hurting small businesses.
+But this “cheap cheap cheap” approach that consumers (like me!) adopt is hurting small businesses.
 If we take advantage of promotional pricing and don’t become repeat customers, we’re bleeding these businesses dry.

 The Bottom Line